viamrobotics/docs/docs/how-tos/configure-teleop-workspace.md

 Select **Monitor** in the top right corner to leave editing mode.
 Click **Select machine** and select your configured machine.

-Your workspace now appears like the following depending on which widgets you've configured:
+Your dashboard now shows the configured widgets for the data from your machine:

 {{<imgproc src="/how-tos/teleop/full-workspace.png" resize="900x" style="width: 500px" class="fill aligncenter" declaredimensions=true alt="Teleop workspace with values configured for each of the four widgets on monitor mode.">}}